Working with Epoxy Resin

 - amine blush and secondary bonding

-Lets have a brief look at these in turn.
+Lets have a brief look at these in turn:

 Mixing ratios

-Whilst you can buy pumps to dispense the epoxy, we have found that over time the pumps can get out of calibration, gum up due to the viscosity of the resin/hardener and not raise fully only dispensing partial pumps which throws out the all-important 5:1 ratio (especially evident in cooler climates).
+Whilst you can buy expensive pumps to dispense the epoxy, we have found that over time the pumps can get out of calibration, gum up due to the viscosity of the resin/hardener and not raise fully only dispensing partial pumps which throws out the all-important ratios (especially evident in cooler climates).
 This also results in a slow pump action (taking forever to return to the top of the stroke), not to mention it being easy to get distracted when dispensing and forgetting how many pumps you have put into the container.
+A much easier way to dispense is by weight.
+We use in our workshop, and supply with the kits, small digital scales (5kg capacity) to weigh the epoxy and keep a mixing chart on the epoxy hot box that tells us exactly how much resin and how much hardener is required for a total mix volume.
+Simple, accurate, and effective.

 Containers